getsentry/sentry-docs/src/collections/_documentation/error-reporting/getting-started-config/python.md

-Import and initialize the sentry SDK early in your applications startup:
+Import and initialize the Sentry SDK early in your application's setup:

 ```python
 import sentry_sdk